-In this post, we’ll provide just three main benefits of shifting left: reduce costs, increase efficiency and quality, and gain a competitive edge.
+In this post, we’ll provide just three main benefits of shifting left: reduced costs, increased efficiency and quality, and gaining a competitive edge.

-One of the aims of Agile testing is detecting errors as soon as possible.
+One of the aims of Agile testing is to detect errors as soon as possible.
 What we mean by as soon as possible is: as soon after the exact moment in which the error was inserted into the system.

 When testing is done with every build (especially during unit testing), the errors that are found are smaller, easier to detect and locate, and also, less costly to fix.
 Assuring the quality as we go also means eliminating the tremendous costs and the unnecessary work of having to go back and re-do certain things.

 For more information on how much money it saves, read this post on the ROI of test automation.

 We often find that the increased levels of automation when shifting left allow for: